-2024, in Jane Snyder was born August 10, 1942 (Jane Josephine Crum), in Dallas County, IA, and passed away peacefully, surrounded by family, on Saturday, July 27, 2024, in Gaithersburg, MD.
-In their 61 years of marriage, Frank and Jane lived in Iowa, Kentucky Indiana Kentucky, Indiana

-Rentucky, Indiana, Kentucky, Indiana, Pennsylvania, and Maryland.
-Harry, Jane's dad, was a machinist and mechanic who was known to invent tools which he needed but didn't yet exist.
+Snyder was 10, 1942 e Crum) in born Jane August (Jane Dallas Josephine County, lowa and passed County, Iowa and passed away peacefully, surrounded by family, on Saturday, July 27, 2024, in Gaithersburg, Maryland.
+In their 61 years of marriage, Frank and Jane lived in Iowa Kentucky lowa, Ken Pennsylvania, Kentucky lived in and Indiana was known to invent tools was known to invent tools which he needed but didn't yet exist.
 Josephine, Jane's mom, was a third-grade teacher for 30 years.
 Josephine passed her beautiful smile, perfect handwriting, sense of humor and comedic timing on to her daughter, Jane.
-Together with her brother, Glenn, Jane had a typical midwestern upbringing in Woodward, IA (population, approx. 1,000).
+Together with her brother, Glenn, Jane had a typical midwestern upbringing in Woodward, Iowa (population ~1,000).
 There was a saying: If they don't have it in Perry, you don't need it.
-Perry, IA (population, approx.7,000) is where Frank grew up, about 12 miles west of Woodward.
-Along with being a talented and practiced artist (piano, oil painting, macrame, pottery, and guitar), Jane was best known, and will forever be remembered for her intellect.
+Perry, Iowa (population ~7,000) is where Frank grew up, about 12 miles west of Woodward.
+Along with being a talented and practiced artist (piano, oil painting, macrame, pottery, and guitar), Jane was best known and will forever be remembered for her intellect.
 Even prior to being recognized as High School Valedictorian, Jane was selected for and completed biology summer institutes at Indiana University and Cornell University.
-Jane's Bachelor of Science in Microbiology was with honors from the University of Jowa.
+Jane's Bachelor of Science in Microbiology was with honors from the University of Iowa.